jasonsilberman/SwiftNeuralNetwork/README.md

 ### Softamx
 This function is useful for categorizing data.
 It is currently a work in progress and not supported.

-*NOTE: This function is not properly supported yet.*
+*NOTE: Do not use this function in production yet.*

 ## License
 This project is licensed under the [MIT License](https://github.com/jasonsilberman/SwiftNeuralNetwork/blob/master/LICENSE).